 While you’re here, we only ask that you help us protect the Salt Flats by never playing, stepping, or leaving trash in the area.

-The Salt Flats became a part of the Cabo Rojo Wildlife Refuge in 1999, thanks to the efforts of community agencies in order to help protect and conserve them.
+The Salt Flats became a part of the Cabo Rojo Wildlife Refuge in 1999, thanks to the efforts of community agencies to help protect and conserve them.
 The Salt Flats are comprised of 1,249 acres.
 Nearby attractions of Los Morrillos Lighthouse and La Playuela Beach (Playa Sucia) get most of the attention, be sure to make a stop at Las Salinas before heading there.

 Please do not step or climb the salt mounds.
 Thank you!